Image

 Clarifying DevOps Maturity

 The term “DevOps maturity” refers to how much organizations have completed and how much they still have yet to accomplish in their DevOps journey.
 According to CA Technologies, organizations can use four areas to gauge their level of DevOps maturity.
-These are as follows:- Culture and Strategy: DevOps is a cultural shift in that it removes boundaries and brings development and operations teams together.
-Such a transition requires careful planning if it is to be successful in the long term.
+These are as follows:

 - Automation: Automation unifies tools in such a way that teams can share them.
 In DevOps, for instance, automation facilitates continuous delivery and continuous deployment.
 It also enables teams to be creative and not waste their time working through various repeatable tasks.